EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 **Note**

-* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile)
+* For a tutorial on how to select Steam Input Profiles, see [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile)
 * **These hotkeys are for mGBA, a standalone Nintendo Game Boy, Game Boy Color and Game Boy Advance emulator.
 These hotkeys are not for the mGBA RetroArch core.
 For more information on RetroArch and the mGBA RetroArch core hotkeys, visit [RetroArch](#retroarch)**
 * If you would like to use the old touch menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead